Crypto-APIs/Node.js-Library/readme.md

 # Cryptoapis.io

-[CryptoAPIs](https://cryptoapis.io/) SDK for all Exchanges and Bitcoin endpoints.
+[CryptoAPIs](https://cryptoapis.io/) SDK for all Exchanges, Bitcoin and Ethereum endpoints.
 You can get API key [here](https://dashboard.cryptoapis.io/register).

 ## Table of Contents